-We have elected to present accrued interest receivable separately from short-term and long-term investments on our condensed consolidated balance sheets.
-Accrued interest receivable was \$0.4 million and \$0.3 million as of October 29, 2022, and July 30, 2022, respectively, and was recorded in prepaid expenses and other current assets in the condensed consolidated balance sheets.
-We have also elected to exclude accrued interest receivable from the estimation of expected credit losses on our available-for-sale securities and reverse accrued interest receivable through interest income when amounts are determined to be uncollectible.
-We did not write off any accrued interest receivable during the three months ended October 29, 2022, and October 30, 2021, respectively.
+We have elected to present accrued interest receivable separately from short-term investments in the condensed consolidated balance sheets.
+Accrued interest receivable, which was immaterial at both January 27, 2024 and July 29, 2023, is recorded in prepaid expenses and other current assets in the condensed consolidated balance sheets.
+We did not write off any accrued interest receivable during the three and six months ended January 27, 2024 or January 28, 2023.